stratus-ss/OpenShiftInfra_Docs/src/01-cluster-deploy/hub-cluster-readme.md

 Upon execution, the playbook initiates the deployment sequence:

 1. Deploys the Bootstrap VM to vCenter.
-2. Powers on the Master and Worker VMs.
+2. Deploys the Masters to vCenter, and powers on the Masters.
 3. Connects the VMs to the network.
 4. The Bootstrap VM assumes control of the API IP address, pulls required images, and distributes them to the Masters.
 5. Transfers operational control, including API management, to the Masters.